MaxMello/ActiveAnno/README.md

 REACT_APP_COLOR_SUCCESS_MAIN=#85BC5E
 ```
-With this, you can customize the UI to fit your corporate design.
+With this, you can customize the UI to fit your UI requirements.
 The primary color is used for the header, some buttons etc.
 The secondary color is used to contrast the primary color, for example for buttons and icons where the background is in the primary color.
 The contrast text color is just the color for text such that it is readable when the background of that text is in the primary / secondary color.
 Lastly, there is the success color which is normally a kind of green.